MetcalfeTom/friend-emulator/README.md

 # Specifics

-The script will separate your chats into sequences, then try to learn the probability distribution of the following words given the sequence.
+The script will separate your chats into 7-word sequences, then try to learn the probability distribution of the following words given the sequence.
+At the end of each epoch of training, the script generates chats by the following steps:

+1. Take a random 7-word sequence from the chat
+2. Predict the following word
+3. Add the predicted word to the end of the sequence and omit the first
+4. Repeat steps 1-3 for 150 words

 It does this through a multi-layer LSTM network.
 The network also has learnable embeddings so your friends' non-standard vocabulary will be conserved.